- Loan Forgiveness

 - Teacher Loan Forgiveness – If you are a teacher and have worked full time for five consecutive years, you might be eligible for teacher loan forgiveness, which gives you up to $17,500 in direct or Stafford loans forgiveness.
 This program is only available to teachers working in low-income public elementary or secondary schools who took out their first loans after October 1, 1998.
 Many participants will also qualify for Public Service Loan Forgiveness, but Teacher Loan Forgiveness reduces or eliminates your loans in half the time—five years instead of 10.

 - Perkins Loan Cancellation – If you have a federal Perkins loan, you can have up to 100% of your loans canceled if you work in public service jobs for five years.
 You qualify for the Perkins loan cancellation if you are a teacher, firefighter, nurse, police officer, school librarian, or public defender, among others.
-You can check this chart to see if your career makes you eligible.

 - Income-driven Repayment – For this program, the federal government offers four main income-driven repayment plans, including income-based repayment, income-contingent repayment, pay as you earn, and revised pay as you earn.
 Each program automatically forgives your remaining loan balance after 20 or 25 years.
 These are typically designed for borrowers with large loan amounts relative to their incomes.
 However, the Revised Pay As You Earn (REPAYE) plan is open to any federal student loan borrower no matter their income.